Your parenting style can play a huge part in how your kids grow up.

 Disassociated with their children’s lives as much as they are disinterested, they offer very little in terms of a warm, nurturing environment where their children are loved and validated.

 Uninvolved parents’ parenting styles leave a lot to be desired.
-Often having experienced abuse as a child or with mental health issues themselves, these parents may literally be repeating history.
+Often having experienced abuse as a child or with mental health issues themselves, these parents may literally repeat history.

 Pros and Cons of The Uninvolved Parenting Style

-Children who are raised by permissive or permissive parents will most certainly encounter more problems including the inability to control or self-regulate their emotions, usually stemming from not recognizing them in the first instance.
+Children who permissive or permissive parents raise will most certainly encounter more problems, including the inability to control or self-regulate their emotions, usually stemming from not recognizing them in the first instance.

 Children suffer from low self-esteem as they have neither the knowledge of succeeding or being recognized for doing well.